atdhebuja/IIoT-WSN-CyberThreat-Dataset/README.md

 ## 📎 Citation

 If you use this dataset, please cite the book:
-**"AI-Powered Cybersecurity for Industrial IoT and Wireless Sensor Networks"**
+**"AI and ML-Driven Cybersecurity: Industrial IoT and WSN with Python Scripting"**
 by *Atdhe Buja* (To be released / under publication)

 ---